Azure/azure-cli-extensions/src/timeseriesinsights/README.md

 # Azure CLI timeseriesinsights Extension
-This is the extension for timeseriesinsights
+This is the extension for Azure Time Series Insights.

 ### How to use
 Install this extension using the below CLI command